EXCLUSIVE-China's EVE to supply BMW with large Tesla-like cylindrical batteries in Europe -sources

 Company filings also show EVE is planning a large cylindrical battery plant in central China.

-EVE, a supplier to BMW in China, did not respond to a request for comment.
+EVE, a supplier to BMW in China, did not directly address Reuters queries when asked for comment.
 BMW said it plans to release some battery-related news in early September but declined further comment.

 The shift by BMW, which currently uses prismatic batteries, underscores growing momentum for larger-format cylindrical batteries.
 Prismatic batteries, which are rectangular in shape, have become the most common form of auto battery in the past two years as they can be more densely packed, saving on costs.
 But proponents of cylindrical batteries argue the newer larger format cells have become more cost-effective due to improvements in energy density.